Santa Maria Oceanic Control

 Santa Maria Oceanic Control is an air traffic control area over the Atlantic Ocean.
 Santa Maria Flight information region, also known as FIR, is Europe's largest and one of the largest in the world.
+It is based at Santa Maria Airport, on Santa Maria Island in the Portuguese autonomous region of the Azores.
 Covering the southeastern part of the North Atlantic Ocean, Santa Maria FIR is on the key routes of most of the flights from Europe to Central and South America.